Vargasavour Recipes

 Close-up of chicken Provençal with crispy chicken thighs, blistered cherry tomatoes, green olives, and chopped herbs in a skillet

-• Aromatic Base: Shallots and garlic are essential here.
+• Garlic and Shallots: Shallots and garlic are essential here.
 I love how they melt into the sauce, creating a soft sweetness that balances the bold herbs.

 How to Make Chicken Provencal